dariija/Christmas-tree-game/README.md

 <h2 align="center"><a  href="https://dariija.github.io/Christmas-tree-game/">Live Demo</a></h2>

 ## Description
-Сhristmas tree game is a game where you can dress up a Christmas tree with toys and add extra decorations. <br/>
-This SPA application was created by using React.
+This is a game application where you can decorate the Christmas tree.
+At your disposal are toys that can be grouped and sorted according to various criteria, searched by name, added to favorites.
+With the selected toys, you can decorate the Christmas tree, as well as add additional decorative elements

 ## Used technologies
 - TypeScript